 The Indiana Department of Local Government Finance (DLGF) has revised the Sales Disclosure Form (State Form 46021), effective January 1, 2021.
 Please contact our office at (765) 793-6206 or aroarks@fountaincounty.in.gov if you have any further questions.
 You may also visit the Department's website to access the new forms or for more information at https://www.in.gov/dlgf/8294.htm.

-• The term "Improvement" simply refers to your house, structure or other improvements to the raw land.
-These are not necessarily improvements that have been added this year.
+The term “Improvement” simply refers to your house, structure, or other improvements to the raw land.
+These are not necessarily improvements that have been added during the current year.

-For more on the Notice of Assessment of Land and Improvements (Form 11), please visit the Department of Local Government Finance (DLGF).
+For more information on the Notice of Assessment of Land and Improvements (Form 11), please visit the Department of Local Government Finance (DLGF) .

 Contact your County Assessor for status on active appeals.